Interview by Summer Y.L. Photography by Rachel Kuzma

 Diana is the head of the popular lifestyle blog, “Flight of Spice.”
 The blog’s mission is to inspire readers to take risks and follow their passions in order to live their best lives.
 Matthew is a coffee trader who travels often for his job.
 Although the two are very different, their love for adventure and each other has created a strong bond between them.

-Matthew and Diana have lived in many countries together, have grown with each other and have shared and embraced each other’s very distinct culture.
+Matthew and Diana have lived in many countries together, have grown with each other and have embraced each other’s very distinct culture every step of the way.

-Diana, who gave us the exclusive coverage to announce her pregnancy, and Matthew will be expecting their first child in 2018.
+Diana, who gave us the exclusive coverage to announce her pregnancy in this interview, and Matthew will be expecting their first child in 2018.

 Let’s get into the conversation we had with the power couple below.